containers/podman/docs/podman-volume-inspect.1.md

 Display detailed information on one or more volumes.
 The output can be formatted using the **--format** flag and a Go template.
 To get detailed information about all the existing volumes, use the **--all** flag.
+Volumes can be queried individually by providing their full name or a unique partial name.

 ## OPTIONS